 To address this issue, app users will take part in a daily check-in during which they respond to questions concerning their use of alcohol or drugs, their mood, and whether they had faced high-risk situations.
 App users will also be able to interact with a digital coach, which could suggest activities and options to help manage conditions.

 In addition, the app will offer customized recommendations based on the IGT curriculum and collect information from users to help make better recommendations.
 In the future, Cronin said, the app could facilitate “group interaction, allow people to input emergency contacts, and offer crisis services.”

 Anna Munro, LICSW, clinical team manager at Fernside, added that she has had success using apps as an adjunct to clinical care with her patients with substance use and mood disorders.

 “These days, people are attached to their phones, and apps can give people reminders, help them get organized, and move forward with their treatment plans,” she said.
 Some apps, she added, allow individuals to communicate quickly and securely with clinicians and with others who are dealing with similar health issues, and a patient’s ability to track cravings and monitor moods through mobile apps has been helpful in supporting their recovery.

-Dawn E. Sugarman, PhD, a clinical psychologist in McLean’s Division of Alcohol and Drug Abuse, said that the proposed IGT app would be the first of its kind to help people with substance use and mood disorders.
+Dawn E. Sugarman, PhD, a clinical psychologist in McLean’s Division of Alcohol, Drugs, and Addiction, said that the proposed IGT app would be the first of its kind to help people with substance use and mood disorders.
 “There are some web-based programs for co-occurring mood and substance use disorders, but there are currently no mobile apps for this population,” she said.